hartmaj2/plat-arch-solids-coloring/Notes/diary.md

 ### 2025_04_08

-- implemented function to evaluate polynomial function of platonci solids at points 2 ... k
+- implemented function to evaluate polynomial function of platonic solids at points 2 ... k

 - implemented a function that creates dict of all the evaluations and prints them somewhat nicely
   - big numbers are written as >= 10^k where k is some number